DEFINITIONS AND ACRONYMS.

 Do you have to give your consent?

-Giving your consent allows IES to offer a better service adapted to your needs.
+Giving your consent allows IESGS to offer a better service adapted to your needs.
 However, it is not compulsory.
-If you choose not to give consent, be aware that IES must process your data for the maintenance of its customer service and/or to comply with certain laws.
-IES can also process your data when processing is necessary for the purposes of the legitimate interests of IES; when processing is necessary in order to protect your vital interests or of another natural person; when processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in IES; or for the performance of a contract to which you are party or in order to take steps at your request prior to entering into a contract.
+If you choose not to give consent, be aware that IESGS must process your data for the maintenance of its customer service and/or to comply with certain laws.
+IESGS can also process your data when processing is necessary for the purposes of the legitimate interests of IESGS; when processing is necessary in order to protect your vital interests or of another natural person; when processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in IESGS; or for the performance of a contract to which you are party or in order to take steps at your request prior to entering into a contract.

 Is it the same not to grant consent as not to answer the form?